rod-laycock/VivariumMonitoring/README.md

 ## Adding a display
 Adding a screen (or e-ink digusplay) to display similar visuals to the web page would mean I don't need to take my phone out to check the temperatures.

+## Plan
+Start small - make it big.

+### Step 1
+Start by creating a simple temperature and humidity monitoring which can monitor one vivarium, which I can check on using a browser over my local Wi-Fi network.

+To do this, we will need to connect the DHT22 to the ESP32 as per this [document](docs/dht22.md)

+### Step 2
+Add an SD Card to the project to store the website so I'm using less memory on the ESP32.

+### Step 3
+Move the settings into a configuration file on the SD Card, have the startup process read the settings and initialise itself.

+### Step 4
+Add additional sensors (I have 3 pythons so need 6 sensors in total), all configured through the SD Card and all visible on the interface.
+It should not matter how many sensors I add, it should all just work.

+### Step 5
+Add an initialisation routine so that when the monitor starts up to begin with it creates it's own local network so you can connect to it and configure it.

+### Step 6
+Store and view historic data on the SD card - ensuring it does not run out of disk space, so self cleaning is needed.

+### Step 7
+Add the ability to reconfigure certain parts of the system through a web based admin interface.

+### Step 8
+Add more steps once I've completed this lot.